JimmyCDChen/New-York-Subway/README.md

 ## Key Assumptions

 This New York Subway project is yet production ready due to missing the following implementation in each of the below areas.
-However, due to the natural of a take home assignment with time constraint, I've decided to implement the MVP project at where it stands now.
-There are more recommeded work in these area to make it production ready.
+However, due to the nature of a take home assignment with time constraint, I've decided to implement the MVP project at where it stands now.
+There is more recommended work in these area to make it production ready.

 - Scaling
 - Security
 - Logging
 - Monitoring
-- More conprehensive tests in each structure area
+- More comprehensive tests in each structure area
 - API documentation with Swagger

 **At this moment, this project is designed for single application use.**

 ### Scaling

-For scaling, there are potential issue where we could face in the current design.
-This project has yet to implement work to handle many requests in scale and distributed system.
+For scaling, there are potential issues where we could face in the current design.
+This project has yet to implement work to handle many requests in scale and distributed systems.

-For example, in Challenge-2, one of the requirement is to calculate the correct remaining balance given a unique card.
-We have yet to implement procedure to ensure data correctness.
+For example, in Challenge-2, one of the requirements is to calculate the correct remaining balance given a unique card.
+We have yet to implement procedures to ensure data correctness.
 One solution is to implement a mutex lock so cards have correct balance when used.

 Recommended TODO:
 - Implement mutex lock for data writing.
-- Implement precomputed train-station fare map for performance.
+- Implement precomputed train-station fare maps for performance.
 - Implement caching technology to improve performance.
 - Implement monitoring for critical components performance such as database, docker containers.